doot0/compago/README.md

 A class of `i-hidden` should absolutely hide the element you apply it to every single time.
 This is an example of proactive usage of `!important`.

+Regardless, you should keep usage of immutables to a minimum.
+There shouldn't be too many use cases for immutables but they're important nonetheless.

 ---

 ### Influences